s-abbas/robnptests/paper/paper.md

 The tests based on the following location estimators are described in @FriDeh11robu:

 * The _difference of the sample medians_ helps to achieve high robustness.
 However, this estimator is not very efficient under the normal distribution or distributions that do not deviate too much from it.
-* To improve the efficiency, one can use the difference of the _one-sample Hodges-Lehmann estimators_ [@HodLeh63esti] at the cost of loosing some robustness due to the lower breakdown point.
+* To improve the efficiency, one can use the difference of the _one-sample Hodges-Lehmann estimators_ [@HodLeh63esti] at the cost of losing robustness due to the lower breakdown point.
 * Similarly, the _two-sample Hodges-Lehmann estimator_ leads to a robust test with a higher power under normality than the tests based on the sample median.

-For scaling, we use different estimators based on medians and pairwise differences [@FriDeh11robu].
+For scaling, we use different estimators based on medians and pairwise differences, see @FriDeh11robu for a detailed description.

 In addition, we implemented tests based on _M-estimators_.
 This approach to robust location estimation allows for flexibility in how outliers are treated through the specification of the parameters of the corresponding $\rho$-function.
 We focus on Huber's $\rho$-function, the bisquare function and the Hampel $\rho$-function in a similar manner as described in @Abo92robu.